josefs/meta-paper/paper.md

   the particular implementation, the programming style can become more natural.
 In our particular case-study the programmer doesn't need to concern himself with writing bang patterns or inline pragmas to make the code fast.
-Relieving the programming of having to inserting these annotations removes a whole category of potential performance bug which can go unnoticed and be difficult to pin down.
+Relieving the programmer of having to inserting these annotations removes a whole category of potential performance bug which can go unnoticed and be difficult to pin down.